MicrosoftDocs/Devices-docs/surface/surface-manage-dfci-guide.md

 When you create a DFCI profile, all configured settings will remain in effect across all devices within the profile’s scope of management.
 You can only remove DFCI policy settings by editing the DFCI profile directly.

-If the original DFCI profile has been deleted, you can remove policy settings by creating a new profile and then editing the settings, as appropriate.
+If the original DFCI profile has been deleted, you can remove policy settings by creating a new profile and then editing the settings as appropriate.

 ## Removing DFCI management

 **To remove DFCI management and return device to factory new state:**

 1. Retire the device from Intune:
     1. In Endpoint Manager at  devicemanagement.microsoft.com, choose **Groups > All Devices**.
-Select the devices you want to retire, and then choose **Retire/Wipe.** To learn more refer to [Remove devices by using wipe, retire, or manually unenrolling the device](/intune/remote-actions/devices-wipe).
+Select the devices you want to retire, and then choose **Retire/Wipe.** To learn more, see [Remove devices by using wipe, retire, or manually unenrolling the device](/intune/remote-actions/devices-wipe).
 2. Delete the Autopilot registration from Intune:
     1. Choose **Device enrollment > Windows enrollment > Devices**.
     2. Under Windows Autopilot devices, choose the devices you want to delete, and then choose **Delete**.
-3. Connect device to wired internet with Surface-branded ethernet adapter.
-Restart device and open the UEFI menu (press and hold the volume-up button while also pressing and releasing the power button).
+3. Connect the device to wired internet with a Surface-branded ethernet adapter.
+Restart the device and open the UEFI menu (press and hold the volume-up button while also pressing and releasing the power button).
 4. Select **Management > Configure > Refresh from Network** and then choose **Opt-out.**

-To keep managing the device with Intune, but without DFCI management, self-register the device to Autopilot and enroll it to Intune.
+To keep managing the device with Intune but without DFCI management, self-register the device to Autopilot and enroll it in Intune.
 DFCI won't be applied to self-registered devices.

 ## Learn more